umich-its-container-service/TabPy-prototype/README.md

 As of commit `bdb53ac` (and tag `2.12.0`, `2.11.0`, etc.) from the original repo, an image does not build successfully from the Dockerfile.
 Root cause and workaround:
 * The Dockerfile uses base image `python:3` which (as of this writing) refers to Python v3.13.
+* Attempts to build the image results in errors that the `cmake` package is not found.
+* Installing `cmake` with apt resolves this; but the image still does not build.
-* Attempts to build the image result in errors the `cmake` package not being found.
-Installing `cmake` does not resolve this.
-The next problem is related to the Arow library, which is not trivial to resolve.
+* The next problem is related to the Python Arrow library, which is not trivial to resolve.
 * Notably, in the original repo, the Dockerfile and associated start.sh script have not been modified since Aug.
 2021 (commit `9b13f67`).

-Tracing that timeline back against the [Python support matrix](https://endoflife.date/python), it appears likely that the last time the Dockerfile was tested the base image `python:3` would have referred to Python v3.10 (or even v3.9).
+Tracing that 2021 timeline back against the [Python support matrix](https://endoflife.date/python), it appears likely that the last time the Dockerfile was tested the base image `python:3` would have referred to Python v3.10 (or even v3.9).

 As such, attempting to work around the broken image build by using base image `python:3.10`.